Bourbon Bacon Jam

 Ways to Use Bourbon Bacon Jam

 This jam is one of the most versatile condiments you’ll ever keep in your fridge.
-Here are some favorite ways to use it:
+Here are a few favorite ways to use it:

-– Burgers — The ultimate pairing.
-Spoon generously over your next grilled or smash burger.
+• Burgers — Spoon it generously over your next grilled or smash burger.

-– Grilled Cheese — Spread a spoonful inside your next grilled cheese for a sweet-savory upgrade.
+• Grilled Cheese — Add a spoonful inside for a sweet-savory upgrade.

-– Mac & Cheese — Swirl a tablespoon (or two) into creamy mac and cheese for a smoky, indulgent twist.
+• Mac & Cheese — Swirl in a tablespoon or two for a smoky, indulgent twist.

-– Eggs & Toast — A teaspoon on top of fried eggs on toast is a weekend breakfast game-changer.
+• Eggs & Toast — A teaspoon on fried eggs and toast makes a great weekend breakfast.

 Equipment